szelcsanyi/chef-mongo/README.md

 It can handle multiple instances with different configuratioins and differend versions on the same machine.

+Please note that this cookbook does not use the 10gen apt repository, and instead downloads the required binaries from a given server.

 ## Supported Platforms

 * Ubuntu 12.04+